Our Approach

 Executive Committee Members of the Board

-Howard Barnett, Jr., of Counsel, Barnett Family Law Firm, Tulsa, Town Hall Chair
+Howard Barnett, Jr., of Counsel, Barnett Family Law Firm, Tulsa

 Hon.
-Lee Denney, D.V.M., Treasurer, Payne County, Cushing, Immediate Past Chair
+Lee Denney, D.V.M., Treasurer, Payne County, Cushing

 Margaret Erling, CEO, Erling and Associates, Tulsa